-Vernon F. Robinson II has 10 + years in the creative world.
-His specialties include project management, brand and product development, illustrations, logo and graphic apparel design.
+Vernon F. Robinson II brings over two decades of experience in the creative industry, with expertise spanning project management, brand and product development, illustration, logo design, and graphic apparel design.

-After graduating from Columbia College Chicago in 2000, Vernon moved to Atlanta, Georgia, to start his design career.
-Due to many corporate hiring freezes at the time, Vernon could not secure a design job, but soon found employment as a Tech and Print Specialist at a Fortune 100 company.
+After earning his degree from Columbia College Chicago in 2000, Vernon relocated to Atlanta, Georgia, to launch his design career.
+At the time, widespread corporate hiring freezes made it difficult to land a design role, but he pivoted and secured a position as a Tech and Print Specialist at a Fortune 100 company.

-Due to his entrepreneurial nature and his need to create, Vernon freelanced as a graphic designer and formed a t-shirt line called AFDK Clothing.
-In a few short months, his tees were featured in Conde Nast’s Cargo Magazine, BET (106th and Park), MTV (TRL), a national commercial spot for Budweiser and was worn by well-known recording artists such as Gordon Chambers, Chocolate, N’Dambi, Dwele, Bilal and Mos Def.
+Fueled by his entrepreneurial spirit and creative drive, Vernon began freelancing as a graphic designer and launched his own t-shirt line, AFDK Clothing.
+Within months, his designs gained national attention, being featured in Conde Nast’s Cargo Magazine, on BET’s 106 & Park, MTV’s TRL, and a national Budweiser commercial.
+His tees were worn by acclaimed artists including Gordon Chambers, Chocolate, N’Dambi, Dwele, Bilal, and Mos Def.

-In 2013, Vernon Robinson founded Battle of the Tees, a blog and annual event/competition, which brings best graphic designers and independent local brands together in one place to provide them with support, further exposure and notoriety.
+In 2013, Vernon launched Battle of the Tees, a blog and annual competition that brings together top graphic designers and local independent brands.
+The event serves as a platform to provide creatives with increased visibility, community support, and recognition.

 3 Questions + 4 Answers